SpectoLabs/hoverfly/docs/reference/api.md

 # API

 ## GET /api/v2/simulation
-Gets all simulation data being used in the running instance of Hoverfly.
-This includes recordings, templates, delays and meta data.
+Gets all simulation data from the running instance of Hoverfly.
+This includes recordings, templates, delays and metadata.

+### Example response body
 ```
 {
   "data": {